As an Amazon Associate I earn from qualifying purchases.

-This all purpose, Italian seasoning is wonderful for everything!
-From flavoring chicken breasts to adding to soups, bread dough, or even a breading mixtures.
-Use it any time you want to add a little Italian flare to a dish.
+This all-purpose, Italian seasoning is wonderful for everything!
+From flavoring chicken breasts to soups, dips, bread dough, or even breading mixtures.
+Use it any time you want to add a little Italian flair to a dish.
 Just smelling this got me all excited about the possibilities.

 Anywhere a recipe calls for Italian Herb, or Italian seasoning, this is the substitute to use!
 It’s basically the same thing, but it has some extra “yum factor” added.
 And I’m all about the yum factor…

 Italian seasoning is a common blend of herbs and spices used to flavor Italian-style dishes.
 The most common herbs used in this mix are basil, rosemary, oregano, and thyme.
 But often, other items are also added for ease of use and maximum flavor.
 Things like garlic powder or even onion powder add some extra “umpf” to this delicious blend.